 This lithograph was printed and published in 2009 in our Art-Lithographies studio in Paris using 100% cotton 300 g/m² BFK Rives paper.
 Artwork entirely made in France: from the production of the paper in Arches in the Vosges department, to the traditional lithographic printing process, one drawing for each different color, one color per press run.

-The lithograph is plate-signed from the edition of 300 and features the dry stamp of the artist’s Estate.
+The lithograph was authorized, supervised and validated by the Saint-Exupéry Estate.
+It is plate-signed by the artist from the edition of 300 and features the dry stamp of the Saint-Exupéry Estate.

 Le Petit Prince et le serpent (The Little Prince and The Snake)

 DIMENSIONS: 40x50 cm (15.7'x19.7' in)

 When Antoine de Saint-Exupéry's The Little Prince was just beginning to take form, he left the project with a friend before leaving New York City to rejoin the war effort.
 At that point, Saint-Exupéry was carrying around the book in a brown paper bag and the illustrations featured stains and even cigarette burns.